warp-ds/warp-portal-poc/docs/get-started/designers/designing-for-multibrand/index.md

 ![img info](https://i.imgur.com/OvMZBs9.jpg)

 ### Variables in Figma
-When designing with a multi-brand design system it’s important to see what your designs looks like in a different brand.
+When designing with a multi-brand design system it's important to see what your designs looks like in a different brand.
 Luckily with the newly added variables functionality in Figma this is an easy task.

 Switching brands will change the tokens for all components which resulting colours, typography, border radiuses and other things to be different for each brand.